icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Peak Detection in the Python World](https://blog.ytotech.com/2015/11/01/findpeaks-in-python/) - Simple way to detect outliers.

+- [Method to check if you swapped 2 digits](https://news.ycombinator.com/item?id=39021273) - Standard manual accounting trick employed when isolating an error in a double ledger.

 ### Billing

 - [More than 600 million users installed Android 'fleeceware' apps from the Play Store](https://www.zdnet.com/article/more-than-600-million-users-installed-android-fleeceware-apps-from-the-play-store/) - A new kind of fraud, in which apps silently keep charging users after the end of the trial period.